dgtony/dataflow/README.md

 ```

 Library verifies provided stages for consistency, presence of loop etc. and in case of success returns
 *execution graph*.
-Execution graph is just a blueprint for constructing computational flow network.
+Execution graph is just a blueprint for constructing computational flow-network.

 ```go
     execution, collapse := graph.Run()
 ```

-On each invocation of `Run` we spawn a new independent instance of flow network, ready to make computations.
+On each invocation of `Run` we spawn a new independent instance of flow-network, ready to make computations.
 Hence if
 execution is heavily I/O-bound it's reasonable to run multiple instances and distribute load among them.

 So now entire flow network is represented by single function `execution` with a following signature: